If there’s one aspect of training that most runners will admit that they tend to “cut corners” or skimp on, it’s stretching.

 Examples of dynamic stretches before running that someone may perform include hip circles and exaggerated walking lunges to stretch the hamstrings and glutes before running.

-The goal of any type of stretching is generally to increase your range of motion.
+Any type of stretching technique generally aims to increase your range of motion.

 Range of motion refers to how much mobility or movement you have in a joint.

-In general, the more range of motion you have, the more limber and flexible you’ll feel and the better able your body will be to move the way it is designed to move.
+In general, the more range of motion you have, the more limber and flexible you’ll feel, and the better your body will be able to move the way it is designed to move.
+If you have better movement, it can improve overall wellness in all aspects of life, not just running.

-If you have tight muscles and connective tissues, it will be difficult to move your joints through their full range of motion, and you may feel stiff and as if you are fighting your body to move fluently and unencumbered.
+If you have tight muscles and connective tissues, it will be difficult to move your joints through their full range of motion.
+You may feel stiff and as if you are fighting your body to move fluently and unencumbered.

 For example, runners and walkers who have tight glutes and hip flexors will have a limited range of motion around the hip, which can compromise stride length, running economy, and efficiency.